What is Qualified Small Business Stock and How Can it Help Your Business?

 If you issue QSBS without restrictions, the value of the stock is taxable compensation to the employee.
 As such, you will have to pay payroll taxes and withhold income taxes as if you had paid the employee in cash instead of stock.
 Withholdings must be paid in cash, not equity.
 They can be calculated by adding the value of the stock to the regular salary and figuring the withholding as usual.
 Also, a flat 22% of the value of the stock can be withheld, going up to 37% when the value exceeds $1 million.

-To learn more, visit our article on Starting a Business.
+To learn more, visit our financial, tax, and estate guide to Starting a Business.